-Keywords: Metal Organic Frame Work, MOF’s, Authors productivity, Lokat’s Law, India
+Keywords: Metal Organic Framework, MOFs, Authors productivity, Lokat’s Law, India

 1. INTRODUCTION

 MOFs are crystalline materials that are made up of metal ions or clusters linked to organic ligands to form one-, two- or three-dimensional porous structures.
 These frameworks are characterized by their high surface area, tunable pore sizes, and structural versatility, which make them ideal candidates for applications in gas storage, catalysis, drug delivery, and environmental remediation (Yaghi, Li, & Li, 1995; Kitagawa, Kitaura, &Noro, 2004).
 It is only in the last few years that the significance of MOFs has come to the world’s attention, culminating in the 2025 Nobel prize in chemistry being awarded to Susumu Kitagawa, Richard Robson and Omar Yaghi for their work on these materials (Greenaway, 2025).
 Their work helped design MOFs which store gases, capture carbon dioxide and create novel reactions MOF research in India has really exploded over the last 20 years.
 Indian scientists have introduced novel contributions in synthesis, structure characterization and functional applications of MOFs addressing energy, environment and materials science-related challenges.
-Even with such an increase, Indian authors’ publication remains an under-served frontier.
+Even with such an increase, Indian authors’ publication remains an underserved frontier.
 Understanding the productivity of authors is essential for identifying prolific researchers, collaboration networks, and knowledge hubs in the field.

 Scientometric analysis with the application of bibliometric laws, in this case Lotka's Law, provides a quantitative approach to gauge what appears to be author productivity.
 Lotka's Law can indicate that a small number of authors produce the majority of publications, and the majority of authors produce a small number of publications.
 Looking at productivity in this manner can demonstrate the preponderance of prominent researchers within the Indian Research Institute community focused on MOF research.
-Subsequently, this may provide insights into which authors to follow-up with for further research policy, funding, or collaborations.
-This study focuses on analyzing author productivity as measured through the publications in Indian MOF research publications from 2000 to 2024 applying Lotka's Law with respect to the overall population scholarly articles.
-While the productivity is likely to correlate with other countries, the application of Lotka's Law will help to draw more inferences such as highly productive authors as well as collaboration within the community of researchers trained in the Indian Research Institute of MOF.
-In connection to the structure, development and growth dynamics of the Indian MOF research community, highlighting opportunities for development or collaborations between authors particularly in regard to work that has been recognized through the Nobel Prize reward.
+Subsequently, this may provide insights into which authors to follow up with for further research, policy, funding, or collaborations.
+This study focuses on analyzing author productivity as measured through the publications in Indian MOF research publications from 2000 to 2024, applying Lotka's Law with respect to the overall population of scholarly articles.
+While the productivity is likely to correlate with other countries, the application of Lotka's Law will help to draw more inferences, such as highly productive authors as well as collaboration within the community of researchers trained in the Indian Research Institute of MOF.
+In connection to the structure, development and growth dynamics of the Indian MOF research community, highlighting opportunities for development or collaborations between authors, particularly regarding work that has been recognized through the Nobel Prize reward.

 1.2 Review of Literature